The equivalence of several conjectures on independence of $\ell$: Introduction

 \subsection{Outline of the paper}

-In \boldref{Sec motives} we give a brief review of Weil cohomology theories (\boldref{Def Weil cohomology theory}) and pure motives (\boldref{Def Chow motive}). \boldref{Sec simplicial} contains a review of simplicial schemes and mapping cones, which will play an important role in the proof.
-We also state the additional axioms on our Weil cohomology theory for the arguments to work; see \boldref{Def additional axioms}.
+In Section \ref{Sec motives} we give a brief review of Weil cohomology theories (Definition \ref{Def Weil cohomology theory}) and pure motives (Definition \ref{Def Chow motive}).
+Section \ref{Sec simplicial} contains a review of simplicial schemes and mapping cones, which play a role\footnote{Weizhe Zheng provided an easier argument without mapping cones; see Remark \ref{Rmk WZ}.
+We kept the original argument as it proves more, and the techniques might be useful elsewhere.} in $\ref{Item main 2} \Ra \ref{Item main 3a}$.
+In Section \ref{Sec all-or-nothing} we state the additional axioms on our Weil cohomology theory for the arguments to work; see Axiom \ref{Def additional axioms}.

-The main theorem will be stated in \boldref{Sec independence} (see \boldref{Thm equivalent}).
-We then proceed to prove the implications of \boldref{Thm equivalent} as outlined in the introduction above, in the following cyclic order:
+The main theorem will be stated in Section \ref{Sec independence} (see Theorem \ref{Thm equivalent}).
+We then proceed to prove the implications of Theorem \ref{Thm equivalent} as outlined in the introduction above, in the following cyclic order: